vicsharp-shibusa/csharp-webapi-setup-tests/README.md

 - Increased use of cancellation tokens.

 - The current version still **doesn't exit gracefully in all circumstances** - going to tackle that next.

+- Added a `deploy.sh` script for publishing release versions of the app to a target directory.

 ## Quick Start